Menditect/documentation/additional/01-howtos/test-api.md

 There are some options to use stubbing an API, to bypass the actual REST service.
 The first option is the simplest but allows no flexibility.
 The second and third options work best in conjunction with MTA.
 These options require downloading a seperate Menditect module from the marketplace.

-### OPTION 1 - Simplest way.
-Fixed response, no variations, useful if your App has only a single integration with a external API.
+### OPTION 1 - Fixed response

+Characteristics: simple, fixed response, no variations, useful if your App has only a single integration with a external API.

-1. isolate your REST call action in a microflow and make it return the JSON Response, like this:
+1. isolate your REST call action in a microflow and make it return the JSON Response, like this:<br/>
 ![Isolated REST call](images/test-api-2.png)

-2. create (if not yet exists) a Constant where you can store if the current environment is a Production environment, like this:
+2. create (if not yet exists) a Constant where you can store if the current environment is a Production environment, like this:<br/>
 ![Constant](images/test-api-constant.png)

-3. use the value of the Constant in a Decision to either call the REST API or return a stubbed JSON string, like this:
+3. use the value of the Constant in a Decision to either call the REST API or return a stubbed JSON string, like this:<br/>
 ![Decision](images/test-api-3.png)

-### OPTION 2 - Include variation in your stubbed JSON string, useful in situations with multiple integrations.
+### OPTION 2 - Variable response

+Characteristics: include variation in your stubbed JSON string, useful in situations with multiple integrations.

 There is an example microflow included in the module for this option.